 Logging

-Click Extra provides a pre-configured option which adds a --verbosity/-v flag to your CLI.
-It allow users of your CLI to set the log level of a logging.Logger instance.
+--verbosity/-v is a pre-configured option which allow users of your CLI to set the log level of a logging.Logger instance.

-This option is added by default to @extra_command and @extra_group:
+This option is part of @extra_command and @extra_group by default:

 from click_extra import extra_command, echo